 Recommended dishes: When available, The Porterhouse Pork Chop with Haricot Verts, Sweet Potato Mashed, Mushroom Demi-glace; The Duck Hash Skillet Duck Breast, Brussel Sprouts, Cauliflower, Sweet Potato Hash, Cherry Jalapeño Reduction, Topped with Banana Peppers, and Mushroom Miso Broth; and The House Made Veggie Burger w/ Chick Peas, Beets and Mushrooms, Chili Lime Aioli, Smashed Avocado, Tomato, Lettuce, Pepper Jack Cheese on Brioche Bun

 Liquor: Full service bar an extensive selection of American Craft and imported Beers

 The Fox and Hound Tavern at the Lebanon Hotel (formerly the Cokesbury Inn) is an historic restaurant dating back to the 1800's when it served as a stagecoach Inn.

+The main dining room is the more formal of the three, quieter and upscale.
 The bar area is also upscale with a large Chicago-style bar, hi-top tables, banquette, and fireplace surrounded by wainscoting and antiqued tin.

 During the warmer months there is outdoor dining on the attractive garden patio, and on the front porch.
 The garden patio dining area is surrounded by trees, shrubs, and flowers, and tables covered with attractive umbrellas.

-The ambiance, especially during the winter holiday season, is very warm and welcoming with fireplaces and holiday decorations.
+The ambiance, especially during the winter holiday season is very warm and welcoming with fireplaces and holiday decorations.

-New Jersey Leisure Guide strives to provide objective restaurant reviews.
+New Jersey Leisure Guide strives to provide analytic restaurant reviews.

-The methodology used is research, analysis driven --- as opposed to that of a single restaurant critic or a viewer comment posting board.
+The methodology used is research, analysis driven --- as opposed to that of a single restaurant critic or a social media platform, viewer comment posting board.